 (Re-written August 2010 by MJ Law)

-Root beat Kid McCoy to become the first champ in the new 175 lb class.
+Root beat Kid McCoy, the former middleweight king, to become the first champ in the new 175 lb class.
 The title quickly passed to George Gardner and then Bob Fitzsimmons, who probably forgot he had it until he got round to defending it two years later in 1905.
 Significantly, with his win over Gardner, Fitzsimmons became boxing’s first three-division world champion.
 I wonder if he knew the significance of this achievement at the time?
-There should be no doubt about his greatness, though he was past his prime by this time and lost the crown to Philadelphia Jack O’Brien.
+There should be no doubt about his greatness, though he was past his prime by this stage and lost the crown to Philadelphia Jack O’Brien.
 Now O’Brien was outstanding but he never bothered with his world title, preferring to go after Tommy Burns and heavyweight glory.
 The light heavyweight division could have fizzled out forever right there.

 Philadelphia Jack O’Brien at a boxing gym in 1911 (O’Brien is the boxer to the right of the man in the white shirt and black trousers standing in the centre)